wavesjs/waves-ui/README.md

 The library also provides a template (`BaseShape`) to create new kind of shapes.

-### Interactions - Timeline-states
+### Interactions - states

 The `timeline` registers events to listen to from:
 - the keyboard,
 - the mouse upon each of its tracks.

-A `timeline-state` sorts these events and call the appropriate methods to:
+A `state` of the timeline sorts these events and call the appropriate methods to:
 - browse and zoom into the tracks (`BrushZoomState`, `CenteredZoomState`)
 - modify layers time characteristics (`ContextEditionState`)
 - modify layers data (`EditionState`)
+- select layers time characteristics, data (`SelectionState`)

+`BaseState` is the base class to implement a specific `state`.

 ### Behavior